arangodb/arangodb/Documentation/UserManual/HandlingDocuments.md

     db._document("demo/362549736")

-Each document also has a document revision or etag with is returned in the `_rev` field when requesting a document.
+Each document also has a document revision or ETag witch is returned in the `_rev` field when requesting a document.
 The document's key is returned in the `_key` attribute.